ROI of AI and Digital Transformation: Calculation Guide for Swiss SMEs 2026

 High-ROI applications:

-• Predictive maintenance: reduction in unplanned downtime by 30 to 50%.
-Cost of one hour of machine downtime in precision manufacturing: CHF 5,000 to CHF 50,000.
+- Predictive maintenance: reduction in unplanned downtime by 30 to 50%.
+Cost of one hour of machine downtime in precision manufacturing: custom project scope to custom project scope

-• AI vision quality control: reduction in scrap rates by 40 to 70%.
-For a production line generating CHF 2M in annual waste, the ROI is immediate.
+- AI vision quality control: reduction in scrap rates by 40 to 70%.
+For a production line generating custom project scope in annual waste, the ROI is immediate.

 Industry payback period: 12 to 24 months.